Covid 19 coronavirus: WHO cautions against 'experimental' plasma treatment

 "It appears that the lessons from hydroxychloroquine have not been learned," Griffin said, referring to the malaria drug touted by Trump and others as a potential treatment for the coronavirus.

-The FDA also granted hydroxychloroquine an emergency authorisation before suspending it months later after several trials showed the drug didn't work against Covid-19 and raised the risk of heart, kidney, liver and other problems. - AP
+The FDA also granted hydroxychloroquine an emergency authorisation before suspending it months later after several trials showed the drug didn't work against Covid-19 and raised the risk of heart, kidney, liver and other problems.